brandonAdame/Team-3-Twitter-Bot/Tutorial.md

-!info [eventID]     - Returns information about an event !unsub [eventID]    - Unsubscribes a user from an event !unsubAll           - Unsubscribes a user from all events
+!info [eventID]     - Returns information about an event !unsub [eventID]    - Unsubscribes a user from an event !unsubAll           - Unsubscribes a user from all events !time               - Responds with the server time (GMT)
 ```

 Event Commands: